Lease Deal Calculator – 2017 Edition

 Be aware that advertised car lease deals assume the customer has excellent credit.
 If you have a less-than-excellent credit score, the payment amount can be higher than advertised.
-Therefore, it’s always advisable to know your most recent credit scores (you have three of them).
-Check all 3 of your current credit scores now.
+Therefore, it’s always advisable to know your most recent credit score.

 * Lease payments are partially determined by a lease finance rate, which depends on a customer’s credit score.

-If you don’t know your current credit scores , you should get them before you go shopping for a lease.
+If you don’t know your current credit score , you should get it before you go shopping for a lease.